flickerfly/operator-registry/docs/design/operator-bundle.md

 ### Bundle Dependencies

-The dependencies of an operator are listed as a list in `dependencies.yaml` file inside `/metadata` folder of a bundle.
-This file is optional and only used to specify explicit operator version dependencies at first.
-Eventually, operator authors can migrate the API-based dependencies into `dependencies.yaml` as well in the future.
-The ultimate goal is to have `dependencies.yaml` as a centralized metadata for operator dependencies and moving the dependency information away from CSV.
+The dependencies of an operator are presented as a list in `dependencies.yaml` inside the `/metadata` folder of a bundle.
+This file is optional and currently only used to specify explicit operator version dependencies.
+In the future, operator authors will be able to migrate the API-based dependencies into `dependencies.yaml`.
+The ultimate goal is to have `dependencies.yaml` as a centralized metadata for operator dependencies, moving the dependency information away from the CSV.

-The dependency list will contain a `type` field for each item to specify what kind of dependency this is.
+The dependency list will contain a `type` field for each item to specify the kind of dependency.
 There are two supported `type` of operator dependencies.
 It can be a package type (`olm.package`) meaning this is a dependency for a specific operator version.
 For `olm.package` type, the dependency information should include the `package` name and the `version` of the package in semver format.
 We use `blang/semver` library for semver parsing (https://github.com/blang/semver).
 For example, you can specify an exact version such as `0.5.2` or a range of version such as `>0.5.1` (https://github.com/blang/semver#ranges).
-In addition, the author can specify dependency that is similiar to existing CRD/API-based using `olm.gvk` type and then specify GVK information as how it is done in CSV.
-This is a path to enable operator authors to consolidate all dependencies (API or explicit version) to be in the same place.
+In addition, the author can specify a GVK dependency using the `olm.gvk` type and then specify GVK information as found in the CSV.
+This is a path to enable operator authors to consolidate all dependencies (API or explicit version) in the same place.

 An example of a `dependencies.yaml` that specifies Prometheus operator and etcd CRD dependencies: